jeannie2/volunteering-frontend/readme.md

 ## How to use

-View deployed project at: https://s5n.co.
-To run locally, git clone with the frontend version https://github.com/jeannie2/mern-url-shortener-frontend.
+To run locally, git clone and run using "npm run dev", also git clone the backend version https://github.com/jeannie2/web-scraped-volunteering-backend